Chapter Two: Taken By Surprise

 Better than him being angry at me.

 "Most people don't.
-I just thought I'd ask if you did," Ludwig replied, setting his cup down, reaching for the remote to his stereo.
-Turning the volume down a few notches, he said, "I'm not angry at you for what happened yesterday.
-God knows I've taken worse injuries in my life.
-I can't say I'm impressed with having to have these devices placed back in my home, but if they clear my name, I suppose I'll put up with them.
+I just thought I'd ask if you did."
+He closed his book, reaching for the remote to his stereo.
+Turning the volume down, he said, "I'm not angry at you for what happened yesterday.
+I've taken worse injuries in my life.
+I can't say I'm impressed with having these devices placed back in my home, but if they clear my name, I suppose I'll put up with them.
 For now."

 "I don't hold anger inside.
-It's a waste of energy," was Ludwig's reply.
+It's a waste of energy," was the reply.
 "It clouds one's judgment.
-And why would I want such an emotion held inside?"
+Why would I want such an emotion held inside?"

 That made sense, she supposed.

-"Well, good.
-I'd hate to have a guy like you mad at me for too long," she said, a half-smile crossing her face.
+"That's good.
+I'd hate to have a guy like you mad at me for too long," she said.

 "What do you mean by that?"

-I hope he didn't take that wrong, she thought, mentally kicking herself.
+I hope he didn't take that wrong, she thought.

 She nodded.
-That was, indeed, in the file she read on him.
+That was, indeed, noted quite prominently in his file.

 Wordlessly, he gestured towards the piano that sat across the room.

-She was surprised.
 His true passion was playing piano?
+That intrigued her.

 "Can I hear you play?" she asked before she could stop herself.

 A look of surprise crossed his features, momentarily, before he pressed the 'pause' button on his stereo remote, got to his feet and strode over to the piano.
 Taking a seat on the bench, he sat there for a few seconds before beginning to play.
-She couldn't help but watch over his shoulder; watch as his fingers flew expertly over the keyboard, never missing a note or hitting the wrong key, and it took her a moment to realize he was playing with no sheet music.
+She couldn't help but watch over his shoulder, as his fingers flew expertly over the keyboard, never missing a note or hitting the wrong key.
+As she watched, she soon realized that he was playing this long, complex piece with no sheet music.
 She didn't know what he was playing, but whatever it was, it was all from memory.

 He really has been at this for years.

-When he finished his piece, he looked up at her and asked, "Well, what do you think?"
+When he finished his piece, he looked up at her.
+"What do you think?"

 "That was beautiful," she said.
 "Who wrote that?"

-"I did," he admitted, getting to his feet.
+"I did," he said as he got to his feet.
 "That is one of my pieces."

-Again, she found herself at a loss for words.
-This was a man whom she knew had a dangerous occupation.
-She had seen how dangerous he was.
-Yet what she had just heard... before today, she would never have imagined such a man capable of writing such a piece.
+She found herself at a loss for words.
+This was a man whom she knew was dangerous; the man took lives for a living.
+But before today, she would never have imagined such a man capable of writing such a piece.
 She could hear the emotion in the notes as he played them, like he had written his own feelings and experiences into the music.

 He probably did, she realized.

 Obviously there was more to Ludwig Engelhardt than could be said with one file.
-She found that she wanted to know more about this man.
+She wanted to know more about him.